-Answer keys for the Student Guidebook, quizzes, research questions, and the few predictable assignments for lab work are available under the Resources tab in the parent’s portal.
+Answer keys for the Student Guidebook, quizzes, research questions, and the few assignments for lab work that have predictable answers are available under the Resources tab in the parent’s portal.

-The Student Lab Guide explains how to write a complete lab report.
-The lab activities include step-by-step instructions, formatted pages for taking notes, and important points students should address in their reports.
-However, students will write up their reports outside the guide.
+The 208-page Student Lab Guide explains how to write a complete lab report.
+The lab activity pages include step-by-step instructions, formatted pages for taking notes, and important points students should address in their reports.
+However, students will write up their reports in a separate notebook or on a computer.
 A few of the lab activities do not require a lab report.

 Journey Homeschool Academy has a complete list of supplies and a link to Home Science Tools that sells an Experience Biology Custom Lab Kit that has all of the unusual items needed except a microscope.
 If access to a microscope is a problem, images of what students would have viewed through the microscope are available in the online lesson material.